Why muscle testing matters in pair therapy

 Biomagnetic pair work depends on placing two magnets of opposite polarity on specific points.
 Training programs use a manual test—often a light pressure on an extended arm or leg—to decide where to scan next.
 Think of it as a session navigation tool, not a verdict on every disease.

-Typical learning steps in Dr. Garcia's curriculum
+Typical learning steps in Dr. Luis Garcia's curriculum

 - Watch instructor demos (online modules or in-person lab)

-- Practice baseline pressure and client positioning
+- Practice baseline pressure and client positioning on a stable table or chair

 For module context, see our online course guide and biomagnetic pairs explained.